What is a Student Action Team?

 How much does it cost to participate in a Student Action Team?

 All of your basic lodging and food costs will be covered while on the Student Action Team.
 As Generation Joshua begins to coordinate details for specific races we will have a better idea of how transportation costs will be handled.
 Please see the transportation question below for additional information.

 What does “teammate request” mean on the registration form?

 Although we can make no guarantees, we will do our best to accommodate your requests if you would like to register to be on the same team with your club or a friend.
 Feel free to list names of any Generation Joshua members who you would like to be placed on a team with, but keep in mind, you may not end up on the same team.

 I just signed up, now what?

 The HSLDA PAC is in the process of finalizing which races Generation Joshua students will be involved in.
 Once we know details, we will notify you of your team assignment and its location.
-In the mean time, we very strongly encourage students to fill out the health and insurance forms, available on the registration page, and send those in to Generation Joshua.
+In the mean time, we very strongly encourage students to fill out the health and insurance forms, available here, and send those in to Generation Joshua.
 Students may not participate unless Generation Joshua has received those forms.

 Also, what better way to introduce a friend to Generation Joshua than to bring them along on the SATs!
 Encourage them to join GenJ and sign up for a Student Action Team.